 Woodcott Down Practice Bombing Range

-Although unconfirmed, as the precise detail of the mission is not known, it appears that at least one aircraft crashed in the local vicinity while using the range.
-On 11 December 1943, de Havilland Mosquito MKVI LR269 of 613 (City of Manchester) Squadron (No 2 Group 2nd Tactical Air Force) took off from RAF Lasham on a low-level practice bombing mission.
-The aircraft crashed after flying into hills 11 miles northeast of Andover, with the loss of crew, Fg Off Geoffrey Rolf and Sgt John Newton.
+Although unconfirmed, as the precise details of the mission are not known, it appears that at least one aircraft crashed in the local vicinity while using the range.
+On 11 December 1943, de Havilland Mosquito MKVI LR269 of No. 613 (City of Manchester) Squadron (No. 2 Group 2nd Tactical Air Force) took off from RAF Lasham on a low-level practice bombing mission.
+The aircraft crashed after flying into hills 11 miles northeast of Andover, with the loss of the crew, Fg Off.
+Geoffrey Rolf and Sgt John Newton.
 The crash site puts the aircraft in the vicinity of Woodcott, so it's likely the Mosquito was using the bombing range at the time.

-613 Squadron was working up for its first missions in late 1943, so the date of the crash ties in with this, with their first bombing attack made on 31 December 1943, to a Noball target near Maintenay.
+No. 613 Squadron was working up for its first missions in late 1943, so the date of the crash ties in with this, with its first bombing attack made on 31 December 1943, to a Noball target near Maintenay.

 The photos below were taken in November 2017.

-Although unconfirmed, as the precise detail of the mission is not known, it appears that at least one aircraft crashed in the local vicinity while using the range.
-On 11 December 1943, de Havilland Mosquito MKVI LR269 of 613 (City of Manchester) Squadron (No 2 Group 2nd Tactical Air Force) took off from RAF Lasham on a low-level practice bombing mission.
-The aircraft crashed after flying into hills 11 miles northeast of Andover, with the loss of crew, Fg Off Geoffrey Rolf and Sgt John Newton.
+Although unconfirmed, as the precise details of the mission are not known, it appears that at least one aircraft crashed in the local vicinity while using the range.
+On 11 December 1943, de Havilland Mosquito MKVI LR269 of No. 613 (City of Manchester) Squadron (No. 2 Group 2nd Tactical Air Force) took off from RAF Lasham on a low-level practice bombing mission.
+The aircraft crashed after flying into hills 11 miles northeast of Andover, with the loss of the crew, Fg Off.
+Geoffrey Rolf and Sgt John Newton.
 The crash site puts the aircraft in the vicinity of Woodcott, so it's likely the Mosquito was using the bombing range at the time.

-613 Squadron was working up for its first missions in late 1943, so the date of the crash ties in with this, with their first bombing attack made on 31 December 1943, to a Noball target near Maintenay.
+No. 613 Squadron was working up for its first missions in late 1943, so the date of the crash ties in with this, with its first bombing attack made on 31 December 1943, to a Noball target near Maintenay.

 The photos below were taken in November 2017.